Tdude/Wp-bootstrap-3-template--Astrid-2014-/README.md

 The functions are from all over the intarwebs under "share alike" licenses, and I've tried to maintain URLs to the authors.

 I've used something like a BS3 Carousel template.
-The images have a custom post type called ehhm...Bildspel (Img gallery in Swedish).
+The carousel images have a custom post type called ehhm...Bildspel (Img gallery in Swedish).